dribdat/dribdat/README.md

 See also **[backboard](https://github.com/dribdat/backboard)**, a sample responsive web application, and our **[dridbot](https://github.com/dribdat/dridbot)** chat client, which both demonstrate reuse of the dribdat API.

-If you need support with your deployment, please reach out through the Issues board, or use the contact form on our website: [dribd.at](https://dribd.at)
+If you need support with your deployment, please reach out through [Discussions](https://github.com/orgs/dribdat/discussions).

 # Credits